jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API for Authentication Microservice.md

 ## Login

-**Description**: Endpoint for logging in.
+**Description:** Endpoint for logging in.
 Requires valid credentials.
 In case of success, sends back the JWT token.

 **Request path:** */api/auth/login*